NEONScience/NEON-Data-Skills/_posts/Python/remote-sensing/lidar/Day2_Lesson2_Mask_Raster.md

 tags: [lidar, Python, raster, remote-sensing]
 mainTag: intro-lidar-py-series
 tutorialSeries: [intro-lidar-py-series]
-description: "Learn how to read NEON lidar raster GeoTIFFs (e.g., CHM, Slope, Aspect) into Python numpy arrays with gdal and create a classified raster object."
+description: "In this tutorial, we will learn how to remove parts of a raster based on pixel values using a mask we create."
 image:
   feature: planeBanner.png
   credit:
   creditlink:
 permalink: /lidar/mask-raster-py/
-code1: Python/lidar/Classify_Raster_With_Threshold.ipynb
+code1: Python/lidar/Classify_Raster_With_Threshold.ipynb FIX
 comments: true

 ---

 {% include _toc.html %}

-In this tutorial, we will learn how to read NEON lidar raster GeoTIFFS (e.g., CHM, slope aspect) into Python `numpy` arrays with gdal and create a classified raster object.
+In this tutorial, we will learn how to remove parts of a raster based on pixel values using a mask we create.

 <div id="objectives" markdown="1">

 # Objectives
 After completing this tutorial, you will be able to:

-* Read NEON ldiar raster GeoTIFFS (e.g., CHM, slope aspect) into Python numpy arrays with gdal.
-* Create a classified raster object.
+* Remove parts of a raster using a mask.

 ### Install Python Packages